Water fluoridation in the United States

-As with some other countries, water fluoridation in the United States is a contentious issue.
+Water fluoridation in the United States is common in most states.
 As of May 2000, 42 of the 50 largest U.S. cities had water fluoridation.
-On January 25, 1945, Grand Rapids, Michigan, became the first community in the United States to fluoridate its drinking water to prevent tooth decay.
+On January 25, 1945, Grand Rapids, Michigan, became the first community in the United States to fluoridate its drinking water for the intended purpose of helping to prevent tooth decay.

 Fluoridation became an official policy of the U.S. Public Health Service by 1951, and by 1960 water fluoridation had become widely used in the U.S., reaching about 50 million people.
 By 2006, 69.2% of the U.S. population on public water systems were receiving fluoridated water, amounting to 61.5% of the total U.S. population.
 Near the end of 2012, 67.1% of the U.S. population were getting water from community water systems (CWS) supplying water that had fluoride at or above recommended levels.
 Those included the 3.5% of the population that were on CWS with naturally occurring fluoride at or above recommended levels.
 74.6% of those on CWS were receiving water with fluoride at or above recommended levels.

 U.S. regulations for bottled water do not require disclosing fluoride content.
 A survey of bottled water in Cleveland and in Iowa, published in 2000, found that most had fluoride levels well below the 1 mg/L level common in tap waters.

+On May 7, 2025 Utah officially became the first US state to implement a ban on fluoridation within their water supplies.

 History

 Community water fluoridation in the United States is partly due to the research of Dr. Frederick McKay, who pressed the dental community for an investigation into what was then known as "Colorado Brown Stain."
 The condition, now known as dental fluorosis, when in its severe form is characterized by cracking and pitting of the teeth.
 Of 2,945 children examined in 1909 by Dr. McKay, 87.5% had some degree of stain or mottling.
 All the affected children were from the Pikes Peak region.
 Despite the negative impact on the physical appearance of their teeth, the children with stained, mottled and pitted teeth also had fewer cavities than other children.
 McKay brought this to the attention of Greene Vardiman Black, and Black's interest was followed by greater interest within the dental profession.

-Initial hypotheses for the staining included poor nutrition, overconsumption of pork or milk, radium exposure, childhood diseases, or a calcium deficiency in the local drinking water.
+Initial hypotheses for the staining included poor nutrition, overconsumption of pork or milk, radium exposure, childhood diseases, or a [calcium] deficiency in the local drinking water.
 In 1931, researchers from the Aluminum Company of America (ALCOA) concluded that the cause of the Colorado stain was a high concentration of fluoride ions in the region's drinking water (ranging from 2 to 13.7 mg/L) and areas with lower concentrations had no staining (1 mg/L or less).
 Pikes Peak's rock formations contained the mineral cryolite, one of whose constituents is fluorine.
 As the rain and snow fell, the resulting runoff water dissolved fluoride which made its way into the water supply.